mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-immunization.md

 **Each Immunization must have:**

-1. a condition code from the NNDSS & Other Conditions of Public Health Importance valueset unless such a code does not exist
-1. a cbs case class status extension indicating the current status as appropriate to that point in the reporting process
-1. a category specified according to the [US Core Condition] Condition.category guidelines
+1. a status
+1. a vaccine code
-1. a subject reference
+1. a subject (patient) reference
+1. an occurence date (see profile specific guidance)
+1. a primary source (see profile specific guidance)

 **Each Immunization must support:**

-1. an asserted date extension (diagnosis date)
-1. an illness duration
+1. an identifier
-1. a clinical status
+1. a status reason
+1. a report origin (see profile specific guidance)
+1. a manufacturer
-1. a verification status
+1. a lot number
-1. affected body site(s)
-1. an onset datetime
-1. an abatement datetime
+1. an expiration date
-1. evidence capturing signs and symptoms related to the condition of interest
+1. a note
+1. the protocol applied

 **Profile specific implementation guidance:**

-- This
+- While not mandatory, the report origin should be included whenever possible.
+- If the occurence (administration) date is not known, occurenceString may be populated with an appropriate string documenting this or the [Data Absent Reason] extension may be used.
+- If primary source is not known, the [Data Absent Reason] extension should be used.

 ### Examples
 **EXAMPLES PENDING UPDATE**